araobp/iot-wireless/README.md

 I used to use Redis, Cassandra and ZooKeeper in my past projects.

-I chose Redis for IoT/AI edge because of its small footprint.
+In this project, I use Redis because of its small footprint.
+I use Redis's ZADD command (sorted list) for storing time-series data.

 ### Messaging